Xuetong Yuan

 About Me

-I am a PhD candidate in linguistics at University of Connecticut.
-My advisor is Magdalena Kaufmann.
+I am a postdoctoral fellow in the language processing lab at the University of Chicago, working with Ming Xiang.
+I received my PhD in Linguistics at UConn, where I was fortunately advised by Magdalena Kaufmann.
 I primarily work on semantics, pragmatics, and their interactions with prosody.
 I am interested in how various linguistic expressions restrict and organize discourse.
 To this end, I have worked on discourse particles, questions, focus and prosody, speech acts/clause types, and conditionals.

 Projects